We specialize in advanced and effective asthma treatment.

 Medications to help control symptoms include inhaled corticosteroids (fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex), ciclesonide (Alvesco), flunisolide (Aerobid), beclomethasone (Qvar) and others).

 Another type of medication is a ‘combination inhaler’ and contains an inhaled corticosteroid and a long-acting beta-agonist (LABA).
 LABAs are helpful in opening the airways, but may carry some risks in some patients.

 LABAs are almost never prescribed as the only therapy for asthma.
 We may recommend using them along with inhaled corticosteroids.
-Common combination medications include fluticasone and salmeterol (Advair Diskus, Advair HFA), budesonide and formoterol (Symbicort), and mometasone and formoterol (Dulera).
+Common combination medications include fluticasone and salmeterol (Advair Diskus, Advair HFA), fluticasone and vilanterol (Breo), budesonide and formoterol (Symbicort), and mometasone and formoterol (Dulera).